ihadeed/ionic-native-playground/README.md

 #Ionic Native Playground

 This demo Cordova app demonstrates the usage and the features of Ionic Native.
 To read more about Ionic Native please visit their [repo here](https://github.com/driftyco/ionic-native).

+*Note: this repository is privately maintained and developed and is not related in any way to the original developers of Ionic Native*

 #Install from iTunes / Google Play
 Soon.